 I recently backpacked up to McAfee knob in Catawba Virginia.
 It was a 3 day 2-night amazing trip.
 The best part was hanging out up on McAfee Knob meeting people and hearing their stories (see below).
 There are different types of hikers, me I used to be all about the miles and being the first one to get there.
 Not anymore!
 I go for the journey.
 I want to enjoy the beauty, the wildlife, and the people.
-I want to notice the sound the leaves make when the wind blows, the different types of pants and the fungus that grows on the wood.
+I want to notice the sound the leaves make when the wind blows, the different types of pants and the fungus that grows on the wood and go somewhere you could even take your cat with you so they can enjoy nature.
 Hiking Can Be Life Changing, what made me change?
 To want to slow down?
 I believe it was Qi Gong.
 I have been studying Qi Gong for about a year with Zen Wellness.
 They say “change your life in 15 minutes a day” and I believe it.
 I study using books, meditation, standing, and moving forms.

 Then there are hikers that are still in the “go” mode.
 My friends Kim and Jim did another 10 miles while Penny (who goes for the same reason that I do) and I went up on the Knob to relax and enjoy.
 Nothing wrong with wanting to get as many miles as you can, it’s just not what I want anymore.
 The good thing is everyone was OK with it.